adriens63/pricing_lifted_heston_model/README.md

 # pricing_lifted_heston_model
-Call pricing in the lifted Heston model using Fourrier inversion formulas.
+Call pricing in the lifted Heston model using Fourier inversion formulas.